DIY Home Office & Desk Tour: A Complete Guide

 8. Footrest and Anti-fatigue Standing Mat

-An anti-fatigue mat is great for your DIY home office and desk tour when you’re standing up.
+An anti-fatigue mat is great for your DIY work from home desk tour when you’re standing up.
 The cushioning ensures that your legs and feet don’t get tired.
 Plus, people who like to shift from foot to foot while on the phone can appreciate the comfort and ability to stand while working.

 9. Monitor Arm and/or Stand